mautic/developer-documentation-new/docs/components/cache.rst

     $isDeleted = $cache->deleteItem('user_'.$userId);

-Use the ``Psr\\Cache\\CacheItemPoolInterface::deleteItems`` method to delete several cache items simultaneously (it returns true only if all the items have been deleted, even when any or some of them don’t exist):
+Use the ``Psr\\Cache\\CacheItemPoolInterface::deleteItems`` method to delete several cache items simultaneously - it returns true only if all the items have been deleted, even when any or some of them don't exist:

 Configuration
 -------------